yyevax/xavient-kbd/README.md

     <p>uses QMK firmware</p>
 </div>

 This build is about 8 mm thin but forgoing the RGB and going wireless made it even thinner at 6.5 mm.
+The issue however is the controller stack where in the battery is sandwiched between the pcb and mcu.
+This is not really an issue for most since a 110mah battery is more than enough and it does not require a case.
+But for me, this makes the stack thicker, epecially when you plan to add displays for the keyboard.
+This pointed me to use the Seeed Xiao for a new set of design for my goals of making a thin keyboard.
+But initial testing of the designs pointed an issue